1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Poison:

-• Do not allow water to get in container.
+- Do not allow water to get in the container.

-• Keep container tightly closed.
+- Keep the container tightly closed.
 Wash thoroughly after handling.

 Potential Health Effects

-Short term exposure: May cause lack of appetite, nausea, vomiting, diarrhea, dehydration, kidney damage, blood in the urine, jaundice, weakness, drowsiness, in coordination, twitching, sterility, blood disorders, convulsions and shock.
-May also cause death.
+- Inhalation: This may cause a lack of appetite, nausea, vomiting, diarrhea, dehydration, kidney damage, blood in the urine, jaundice, weakness, drowsiness, incoordination, twitching, sterility, blood disorders, convulsions, and shock.
 Exposure to radioactive substances increases one’s risk of developing cancer.

-Long term effects: It is unlikely that long term eye contact would occur as the effects of short-term exposure, over a period, would result in serious eye damage.
-However, if long term exposure did occur, cataracts may also occur.
+- Eyes: It is unlikely that long-term eye contact would occur as the effects of short-term exposure, over a period, would result in serious eye damage.
+However, if long-term exposure did occur, cataracts may also occur.

 Carcinogen Status